inhibitor-detector/Detector/README.md

 ## In this repo

-This repo contains all the necesarry software to run the Detector on our "Detector de Inhibidores" Product.
+This repo contains all the necessary software to run the Detector on our "Detector de Inhibidores" Product.

 This software is intended to run on each Raspberry Pi that will be used as a detector.